-- Direct & Indirect discrimination (including discrimination against carers, friends and relatives of people with disabilities)
+- Direct & Indirect discrimination (including carers, friends and relatives of people with disabilities)

-If you believe that you have been discriminated against through Disability Defamation, please feel free to fill out the form below and we will come back to you within 48 hours.
+If you believe that you have been discriminated against through Disability Defamation, please feel free to fill out and submit our Disability Discrimination Complaint (DDC) Form, which we will review, then take to the relevant authororities.

-You can also read the information and follow the links below the form to find out more about Disability Defamation and the companies and organizations that provide Disability Sensitization Training in South Africa.
+You can also read the information and follow the links below the form to find out more about Disability Equity & Sensitization Training and the companies and organisations that provide this traning in South Africa.

 Disability Equity & Sensitization Training